 Hedge Fund Career Path: Roles, Salaries & Progression

-Last Update On 6th January 2025
+Last Update On 10th April 2025

-Duration: 5 Mins Read
+Duration: 9 Mins Read

 A hedge fund is a kind of investment fund in which capital is raised from investors and invested in different types of assets using multiple techniques and strategies.
-Hedge funds are one of the investment instruments available in the market and have become quite popular in the advent of the 21st century.
+Hedge fund career are one of the investment instruments available in the market and have become quite popular in the advent of the 21st century.

 Hedge Fund Managers are responsible for raising money and investing it for absolute returns.
 If their hedge funds work well, they earn a good amount of money as their performance fees.
 Various companies in India and abroad hire Hedge Fund Managers with varying skills and expertise.
 There is a rising demand for experts in this field.